MatheusJCastro/meafs/docs/manual.rst

 |

-There is an Help menu in the Menu Bar with links to this Read the Docs and the GitHub page.
+There is a *Help* menu in the menu bar with links to this Read the Docs and the GitHub page.

 If the information you need or a bug you are facing is not listed in this manual, you can open an issue or ask for help in `GitHub Issues <https://github.com/MatheusJCastro/meafs/issues>`_.